harumuki/thorsten-hans.com/_posts/2013-04-11-prevent-errors-while-using-spwebconfigmodification.md

 Today I ran into an issue with `SPWebConfigModification`.

-`SPWebConfigModification` can be used to make changes to SharePoint’s `web.config`.
+`SPWebConfigModification` can be used to make changes to SharePoint's `web.config`.
 The advantage of using `SPWebConfigModification` - instead of manually changing `web.config` files on each server - is that changes are applied automatically to each Web Frontend Server (WFE) in the farm.

 Internally SharePoint is holding a collection of modifications (a collection of `SPWebConfigModification`) that should be applied to the `web.config` File.
 Once a modification failed, this particular instance of `SPWebConfigModification` may resist within the collection.
 Therefore you should always clear the collection directly before staging your modifications on an instance of `SPWebApplication`.